As global economic picture dims, solutions seem out of reach | Federal News Network

 Concerns are rising just as central bankers meet in Jackson Hole, Wyoming, and leaders of the Group of Seven advanced economies gather this weekend in the resort town of Biarritz in southwestern France.
 A spotlight will shine, in particular, on whatever message Federal Reserve Chairman Jerome Powell sends in a speech Friday in Jackson Hole.

-The dour global outlook partly reflects U.S. President Donald Trump’s combative trade conflicts with China and other countries.
-A realization has taken hold that Trump will likely keep deploying tariffs — and in some cases escalating them — to try to beat concessions out of trading partners.
+The dour global outlook partly reflects President Donald Trump’s combative trade conflicts with China and other countries.
+A realization has taken hold that Trump likely will keep deploying tariffs — and in some cases escalating them — to try to beat concessions out of U.S. trading partners.

 “The trade uncertainty is here to stay,” said Madhavi Bokil, senior credit officer at Moody’s.